 |The ‘Aleph’ is the picture of an ox head and illustrates the strength of an animal.
 It can mean strong, power, or leader.

 |The ‘Lamed’ is a picture of a shepherd’s staff.
-The shepherd used the staff to push or pull sheep to direct or lead them.
-It can mean teach, lead, yoke, or move forward.|
+The shepherd used the staff to exercise authority over the sheep to direct or lead them.
+It can mean teach, lead, yoke, move forward, or authority.

 |The ‘Hey’ pictograph represents a man with his hands in the air trying to get someone’s attention.
 It suggests look, reveal, behold.

 |The ‘Yud’ in pictograph form represents an arm and a hand.
 The picture can mean work, throw, worship or it can simply mean arm or hand.

 |The ‘Mem’ illustrates water or waves.
-As a nomadic people, the Hebrews feared the waves or waters of the ocean.
+As a nomadic people, the Hebrews did not understand the waves or waters of the ocean.
 So the letter came to mean chaos, mighty, or blood.